 Draw size was 3900+ when the score of 413 was drawn on 31st May 2017.
 But the pool size was roughly 41000.
 That meant 9.5% of the candidates were drawn from the pool.

-I am quite hopeful to see the scores dip down to under 450 soon and then probably hover in the mid 440s and sometimes touching low 440s.
+I am quite hopeful to see the scores dip down to under 450 soon and then probably hover in the mid 440s and sometimes touch low 440s.

-Obviously, this depends on the number of ITAs issued per draw and how frequently IRCC decides to conducts the draws.
+Obviously, this depends on the number of ITAs issued per draw and how frequently ICCRC decides to conduct the draws.

 So until your score gets drawn, look for other options that may help you get those extra CRS points.
 Don’t let go of hope.
 If this is meant to be, it most certainly will, but will need that hard work and effort from you.